Jaddes/NetworkScanner/docs/icmp_details.md

 - Secure execution of system commands.
 - Capturing and analyzing the output of the `ping` command for better error handling.
 - Automatic detection of the operating system to adjust command parameters (`-c` for Linux/Unix and `-n` for Windows).

+### **Enhanced Features**
+- **Ping Multiple IPs**:
+- Users can input multiple IP addresses as a comma-separated list.
+- Each IP address is pinged sequentially, and detailed statistics are displayed for each.
-- **User Input Feature**:
+- **User Input**:
-  - The tool prompts the user to enter an IP address to ping.
+- Prompts the user to enter an IP address (or addresses) and the number of packets to send.
-  - If no input is provided, the tool defaults to `8.8.8.8`.
+- Defaults to `8.8.8.8` and 1 packet if no input is provided.
-- **Enhanced Output**:
-  - Provides detailed statistics, including RTT, Packet Loss, Transmitted/Received packets, and TTL.